 I’m not sure the airplane will ever be the same but Clover, the toy horse, recovered very well!

 #17 Spray paint artwork

 Activity supply list: washable tempera paint, water, spray bottles, paper, painters tape

 This a fun process art that also works those finger muscles.

 Simply fill some spray bottles with a few dollops of washable paint and top up with water.
-Tape some watercolor paper or even newspaper onto a wall of the house and hand over to your preschooler – just be sure to be clear that the paint is for the paper, not the entire house, otherwise clean up may be rather lengthy…
+Then tape some watercolor paper or even newspaper onto a wall of the house and hand over to your preschooler.
+Just be sure to be clear that the paint is for the paper, not the entire house, otherwise clean-up may be rather lengthy…

 Once the paint is finished and your budding artists have finished, remove the “masterpieces”, refill the bottles with water and get your preschooler to clean up the stray paint…

 Some great pictures of the finished paintings in this post from Play Ground Park Bench.

 #18 Giant small town process art